 For some, drugs can be see as a distraction, again often used to avoid problems relating to loss.
 However, using such substances can be very damaging and can lead to a habit of regular or increased use of substance misuse.

-The Addiction Support Programme exists to support those with dependency issues.
+The Addiction Support service exists to support those with dependency issues.
 This service provides access to a fully qualified addiction specialist with many years of experience in the field, and all calls to the helpline are entirely confidential.
-If you have a dependency issue, you can contact the Addiction Support Programme direct for advice.
+If you have a dependency issue, you can contact the Addiction Support helpline direct for advice.

 Fitness to practise following bereavement